 4. Women’s Shirts

-In the case of female competitors, it is compulsory to wear a white shirt under the judogi, which must be plain, without prints or marks, ensuring that the outfit is appropriate for the competition.
+For female competitors, it is mandatory to wear a plain white shirt under the judogi, which must be unmarked, ensuring that the attire is appropriate for competition.

-Judo is a martial art and sport that demands discipline, technique and respect.
-Its practice goes beyond physical combat and also involves a philosophy of life that values balance and self-control.
+Judo is a martial art and sport that requires discipline, technique, and respect.
+Its practice goes beyond physical combat, also involving a philosophy of life that values balance and self-control.
 In Brazil, judo continues to grow, with new practitioners joining schools and academies to learn and develop their skills.

 Despite the challenges faced by athletes, such as the lack of public and private incentives, judo continues to bring significant results in international competitions.
-Brazil's success in the sport is proof of the commitment and dedication of the judoka to achieving excellence.
+Brazilian success in the sport is proof of the commitment and dedication of judokas to achieve excellence.